 Reed's Software Design Studio gives students a way to get hands-on experience developing software with expert mentors.

 Reed alumni play a prominent role in the high-tech scene in Portland and around the world.
-As of October 2015, roughly 10% of our working alumni hold jobs in the field of computer technology.
+As of October 2015, roughly 10% of our working alumni hold jobs in the field of technology.